VictoKu1/encycloped.ai/README.md

 - **Community-Driven:**
   Open-source and decentralized, contributions are welcome from anyone.
 However, final control and integration of contributions remain with the project maintainers, ensuring consistency and quality.

+- **Persistent Database Storage:**
+  All articles and topics are stored in a PostgreSQL database for durability and reliability.
+This enables multi-user access, prevents data loss on server restarts, and supports future scalability.

 ## Security Features